Transports Week In Review - The SPY Reaches A Key Peak Versus Transports As Divergence Is Now At 11 Percentage Points

 Through the eighteenth week of 2017, total traffic was up 4.8 percent with carload traffic up 6.7 percent - a 10-bps improvement - and intermodal traffic up 2.6 percent, being flat.
 Week eighteen performance remained solid.

-These numbers continue to be not far off from the total traffic originated results of 4.9 percent for the first eighteen weeks of 2017 for North America rail traffic, published by the Association of American Railroads (NYSE:AAR) data.
+These numbers continue to be not far off from the total traffic originated results of 4.9 percent for the first eighteen weeks of 2017 for North America rail traffic, published by the Association of American Railroads (AAR) data.
 Investors should remember that total traffic carried includes both originated and received carloads and intermodal units.
 Additionally, U.S. traffic was up 4 percent and Canadian traffic was up 10.2 percent, closely tracking the carried rail traffic when combined.
 Mexico traffic was down at -2.2 percent.

 Container traffic was up 2.6 percent, relatively flat.
 Domestic intermodal pricing for both eastbound and westbound averages has been challenged of late as reported by intermodal marketing companies (IMCs).
 Railroads, however, have witnessed moderately positive pricing increases.